Updated: April 10, 2025 16 mins read Published: March 05, 2024

 Benefits of computer vision

 Advances in deep learning have improved the accuracy and performance of computer vision technologies.
-Open-source tools and cloud computing platforms’ services have also made the technology more affordable and accessible.
+Key components in computer vision, like open-source tools and cloud computing platforms’ services, have also made the technology more affordable and accessible.
 As a result, developers and companies of all sizes are building computer vision tools.

 Computer vision can be used in systems capable of solving real-world problems all around us: